ismailhossainrakib/E-Medicare/README.md

 # E-Medicare
-E-Medicare(Hospital Management System) using MySQL, Php and Bootstrap
+E-Medicare using MySQL, Php and Bootstrap

 Live Demo :